-- (2) Pole mounted signs are prohibited. - (3) Billboards and/or off-site signs, as defined in Section 656.1302 Ordinance Code, are prohibited unless otherwise allowed by existing agreements with the City of Jacksonville. - (4) Animated signs; automatic changing message devices; mobile signs; beacons, tracker lights or similar lighting components; mirror-like reflective materials; or pennants; ribbons; streamers; inflatables; wind-activated signs; and similar are prohibited. - (5) Remnant portions of former sign structures no longer conforming to this Subpart shall be removed on or before December 31, 2024. - (6) Lawfully existing signage on July 1, 2019 shall meet the requirements herein the later of December 31, 2024, or five (5) years plus 90 days after a grant program to help mitigate the cost of compliance is approved by the RA/CRA Board. - (g) Parking
+- (2) Pole mounted signs are prohibited. - (3) Billboards and/or off-site signs, as defined in Section 656.1302 Ordinance Code, are prohibited unless otherwise allowed by existing agreements with the City of Jacksonville. - (4) Animated signs; automatic changing message devices; mobile signs; beacons, tracker similar lights or lighting components; mirror-like reflective materials; or pennants; ribbons; streamers; inflatables; wind-activated signs; similar and are prohibited. - (5) Lawfully existing signage at the time of the effective date of these regulations shall meet the requirements herein within five (5) years of the effective date of this ordinance, which shall be codified as a date certain. - (g) Parking

-Unless otherwise superseded by state or federal regulations, statutes or parking shall designed and provided in accordance with Part 6 of the Zoning Code with the following additional and superseding provisions:
+Unless otherwise superseded by state or federal statutes or regulations, parking shall be designed and provided in accordance with Part 6 of the Zoning Code with the following additional and superseding provisions:

-- Parking Lots shall connect with adjoining CRA parcel development provide for future connection if access is not currently available.
-A rear lane with cross parcel access easement may serve to connect multiple parcels with cross access where driveways may be limited due to safety and traffic operations. - (ii) For developments providing more than four (4) parking spaces, the majority of parking on the site shall be located to the rear and side of the principal building. - (iii) If all of the required parking is provided to the rear and side and at least 25% of the total parking lot areas are pervious parking surfaces, as defined in Section 656.1601 Ordinance Code, with only the minimum required ADA requirements fulfilled for paved parking spaces and the driveway apron is adjacent to the street frontage, the following requirements may be reduced: - a.
-Driveway width requirement shall be reduced from 24 feet to 16 feet wide for access to rear yard parking.
+- (i) Parking Lots shall connect with adjoining CRA parcel development or provide for future connection if access is not currently available.
+A rear lane with cross parcel access easement may serve to connect multiple parcels with cross access where driveways may be limited due to safety and traffic operations. - (ii) For developments providing more than four (4) parking spaces, the majority of parking on the site shall be located to the rear and side of the principal building. - (iii) If all of the required parking is provided to the rear and side and at least 25% of the total parking lot areas are pervious parking surfaces, as defined in Section 656.1601 Ordinance Code, with only the minimum required ADA requirements fulfilled for paved parking spaces and the driveway apron is adjacent to the street frontage, the following requirements may be reduced:

-- b.
+- a.
+Driveway width requirement shall be reduced from 24 feet to 16 feet wide for access to rear yard parking. - b.
 The rear may be reduced from ten feet to five feet when an eightfoot high maximum masonry wall, pre-cast panel, or similar is provided. - c.
-While still required in any required buffer area, landscaping shall not be required in the internal landscape islands of the VUA where the minimum required parking is 25 spaces or less. - (iv) Unless shared driveways are constructed, each lot shall have only driveway.
-Lots located at the of roads classified corner as collectors or higher may have one driveway per road frontage.
-Additional access points above the one permitted may be granted provided the continuous roadway frontage of the property is 600-feet or greater. - (v) Existing non-residential and multifamily developments in place on July 1, 2019 that are not consistent with this Section shall be deemed non-conforming and shall be brought into compliance with this driveway requirement under the following conditions:
+While still required in any required buffer area, landscaping shall not be required in the internal landscape islands of the VUA where the minimum required parking is 25 spaces or less. - (iv) Unless shared driveways constructed, each lot shall have only driveway.
+Lots located at of roads classified corner as collectors or higher may have driveway per road frontage.
+Additional access points above the one permitted may be granted provided the continuous roadway frontage of the property is 600-feet or greater. - (v) Existing non-residential and multifamily developments in place on the date of adoption of this Subpart shall be deemed non-conforming and shall be brought into compliance with this requirement under the following conditions: